ayan4m1/bcf-cart-saver/README.md

-# Copy ATF Recipe
+# BCF Cart Saver

-This is a Chrome extension which allows you to paste a Markdown representation of any [All The Flavors](https://alltheflavors.com) recipe.
-Simply install the extension, pin it, then click the ATF icon when viewing a recipe.
-A popup will confirm it has been copied to your clipboard.
+This is a Chrome extension which allows you to save Bull City Flavors carts.
+Simply install the extension, pin it, then click the BCF icon when you want to save your cart.
+A popup will confirm it has been saved.
+If you lose your cart, click the icon again and your cart will be restored.